Núria Añó: Work

 Añó was born in Lleida, Catalonia, Spain.
 She started writing tales at a young age and published her first story in 1990.
 After that, she published in anthology books from abroad, such as the short stories 2066.
 Beginning the age of correction, about climate change, or Presage, about domestic violence, both translated into English.

 Her first novel Els nens de l'Elisa (2006) was third among the finalists for the 24th Ramon Llull Prize for Catalan literature, one of the most relevant literary awards in Catalan language.
 This novel has a female main character detached from the clichés.
 Núria Añó draws an antiheroine through a school teacher and shows both the tender and the most sordid side.

-L'escriptora morta (2008) (The Dead Writer, 2020) shows the process of creating a literary work through Anna, a writer, and the world and lives of the surrounding people.
+The Dead Writer (2008) shows creating a literary work through Anna, a writer, and the world and lives of the surrounding people.
 It is an "insightful literary artefact" about the process of creation and how literature reflects itself within a literary work.
 It "suggests images capable of depicting daily scenes that often, life does not let us see."
-The original was published in Spain in 2008.
+They published the original in Spain in 2008.

-Núvols baixos (2009) (Lowering Clouds, 2020) is a novel about mature women.
+Lowering Clouds (2009) is a novel about mature women.
 Gabriele is a bisexual actress that takes a trip to the city where she spent her adolescence.
 Her friend Marianne is older and hardly remembers the actress, because she has Alzheimer's disease.
-Another friend, Silvia, is a housewife that must care for the grandchildren daily.
+Another friend, Silvia, must care for the grandchildren daily.
 Among others, it has a significant LGBT background.
 This novel is "a piece of real life, dissected with the razor-sharp scalpel of Añó's writing."
-It was published in 2009.
+They published it in 2009.